Loky-Coffee/push_swap/README.md

 # Push_Swap Project

-This is my solution to the "push_swap" project at [Your School Name].
+This is my solution to the "push_swap" project at 42Heilbronn.
 The goal of this project is to sort a list of numbers using a limited set of stack operations, implemented with arrays.

 ## Table of Contents